 When meltet, remove the bowl and add the rest of the chocolate and stir it together until the chocolate is smooth and shiny.

-Coat 15 semi-spheres (5 cm in diameter) of silicone mold with the chocolate.
+Coat a silicone mould with 15 semi-spheres (5 cm in diameter) with the chocolate.

-Place the mold in the fridge for the chocolate to set.
+Place the mould in the fridge for the chocolate to set.

 Leftover chocolate is piped out into small triangular ears.